ZejusJS/Dockerfiles/sveltekit/README.md

 RUN npm run build
 ```

-This copies whole project to /app, set env variable NODE_ENV to "production", so the built app knows it's in production built and then running build process.
+This copies the entire project to the /app directory, sets the environment variable NODE_ENV to "production" (so the built application knows it's in production mode), and then runs the build process.

 ```Dockerfile
 FROM node:20.12.0-alpine3.19